Leslie Gelberger tragedy: Ports of Auckland fined $424,000 for 'systemic failure'

 "I would like to offer my sincere and heartfelt condolences to Mr Gelberger's wife, children, parents, sister and wider family.

-As a family man I understand how much pain his loss has caused, and I profoundly regret what has happened."
+As a family man, I understand how much pain his loss has caused, and I profoundly regret what has happened."

 Ports of Auckland said that immediately after the accident, it "took action to change the route taken by pilot boats to mitigate the possibility of a similar accident happening in future".

-The port company also said it "addressed the issues that led to boats speeding in restricted areas, which arose because of misinterpretation around the rules which grant pilot boats an exemption to the speed limits".
+The company also said it "addressed the issues that led to boats speeding in restricted areas, which arose because of misinterpretation around the rules which grant pilot boats an exemption to the speed limits".

+Maritime NZ Director, Keith Manch, said the message was "less speed, less harm".